 Creating small inconspicuous, sacred spaces all thought a Witch’s home.

 What is with us Pagans and our Altars?
 I love looking at a clear perfectly arranged space.
-In fact it causes a lot of hostility in my home, because my roommates don’t have the same need for organization and cleared space as I do.
+In fact, it causes a lot of hostility in my home, because my roommates don’t have the same need for organization and cleared space as I do.
 I would say a large portion of my need for cleared space, i.e. uncluttered empty counters and table space, is due to the teachings of Paganism.
-In every beginners book there is a section dedicated to removing unwanted and unused things.
+In every beginner’s book, there is a section dedicated to removing unwanted and unused things.
 Normally in a spring cleaning or emotional baggage type section.
 They encourage a working witch to get rid of energy suckers; and that these clear spaces help our thoughts and our magick stay fresh.
 Maybe when I was younger I didn’t ascribe to that philosophy as much, but now I can’t stand clutter of any kind!
-Everything I have out on display has a place and gives me nothing but joy and if it is a necessary item that does not bring me happiness with a single glance it better have a place to go where I don’t have to look at it.
+Everything I have put on display has a place and gives me nothing but joy and if it is a necessary item that does not bring me happiness with a single glance it better have a place to go where I don’t have to look at it.

 As a “compromise” I enforce stringent regulations on my spaces and try to respect shared space.
 I am really bad at the respecting shared space bit.
-Now top of that, I have thrown embarrassing tantrums and had fits over my spaces being touched and in prep for spring cleaning I think I found out why.
+Now on top of that, I have thrown embarrassing tantrums and had fits over my spaces being touched and in prep for spring cleaning I think I found out why.
 Every space I set up is an altar of some kind that I have devoted a large portion of energy in setting up and caring for.
-Each one in turn gives me satisfaction on a spiritual level and could be used to invoke certain feelings, Deities, or emotional states.
-Whether you maintain a standing Altar in you home or not, if you have been in the craft for any length in time you keep your tools in a certain place in a special way.
+Each one, in turn, gives me satisfaction on a spiritual level and could be used to invoke certain feelings, Deities, or emotional states.
+Whether you maintain a standing Altar in your home or not, if you have been in the craft for any length in time you keep your tools in a certain place in a special way.
 You know the sting of your magickal space being disturbed and work to prevent it at all cost.
-You may let others touch your tools but if they have been disturbed out of your presence it’s a brake of trust.
+You may let others touch your tools but if they have been disturbed out of your presence it’s a break of trust.

 High Priestess Syrai RavenWynd’s (of Circle of the Spiral Moon Coven) “Witchy Closet” The closet door has a lock to keep unwanted eyes and hands out.
 This is where a practitioner of the craft for over 2 decades keeps her tools safe.